For the duration of this initiative, the Center

 Team members: Dr. Bert Koegler, Dr. Erinn Gilson, Dr. Mitchell Haney, Dr. Alissa Hurwitz Swota, Dr. Jason Zinser

-Department of Communication’s ultimate goal as an Engaged Department is to
+Department of Communication’s ultimate goal was to

 increase long-term and meaningful student learning through the effective use of